Adldap2/Adldap2/docs/models/model.md

 ```

 > **Note**: Keep in mind, when you `save()` a model, the models original
-> attributes will be re-synced.
-This means the changes you've made to
-> the model will now be the original models attributes.
+> attributes will be re-synchronized to the models new attributes.

 ### Setting Attributes